“Being confident is about knowing what beauty really is.” – Cassie, age 12 – for sharing

 6 Dove, Girls and Beauty Confidence: The Global Report, 2017.

 7 Eileen L. Zurbriggen, PhD.
 “Executive Summary: APA Task Force on the Sexualization of Girls,” American Psychological Association, 2007.

-Ellen Duffield is the Director of The Leadership Studio at Muskoka Woods.
+Ellen Duffield is the Lead Facilitator of The Leadership Studio at Muskoka Woods.
 She brings a Masters in Management and Leadership; experience co-founding an international leadership development initiative; involvement in ongoing research projects including an international project about women in leadership; and passion for the growth of both seasoned and emerging leaders.